baraahshatnawi/Reading-notes/javascript.md

 **1. Runs on the client sideon the webpage.**

-**2. Used to design or programm how the web pages behave on the occurrence of an evfent.**
+**2. Used to design or program how the web pages behave on the occurrence of an event.**

 **3. Used for controlling the webpage behavior.**

-**4. It's a dynamic scripting supporting prototypes based object constraction.**
+**4. It's a dynamic scripting supporting prototypes based object construction.**

 **Programming : Aset of instructions given to computer to execute.**